fbpic/fbpic/docs/source/install/install_comet.rst

 Interactive jobs
 ~~~~~~~~~~~~~~~~

-In order to request a node with a GPU:
+In order to request a node with 4 K80 GPUs:

 ::

-    salloc --time=00:30:00 --nodes=1 --partition lr_manycore  --constraint=lr_kepler --qos=lr_normal
+    salloc -p gpu --gres=gpu:k80:4 -t 00:30:00

 Once the job has started, type

 ::

-    srun --pty -u
+    srun --pty /bin/bash

 in order to connect to the node that has been allocated.
 Then ``cd`` to
 the directory where you prepared your input script and type